6rzan/SwiftCart-CPP/README.md

 This project is a Java-based simulation of an automated warehouse order fulfillment system called SwiftCart.
 It models the entire process from order intake to truck dispatch, using concurrent programming techniques to simulate a high-throughput environment.

+The whole project was made for and assignmen created by **DR. KUAN YIK JUNN** my lecturer at APU for Concurent Programing module

 ## Simulation Overview

 The simulation follows an order through a series of processing stages, each represented by a different class.
 These stages operate concurrently, passing orders along a pipeline using shared data structures.
 The primary goal is to process 600 orders, pack them into containers, load them onto trucks, and dispatch the trucks efficiently.